shivam8962/VehiLink-Application/README.md

 # VehiLink-Application

 It's an Carsharing Application.
-With features to car pull with people using Google API to search destination and nearest available choices
+With feature to car pull with people using Google API to search destination and nearest available choices.